 This is a great time to take advantage of the support we offer and we can help you with the following:

-- Help you complete applications and write the perfect cover letter
+Helping you to complete applications and write the perfect cover letter

-- Prepare you for your first day on the job
+Preparing you for your first day on the job.

 We've got lots of guides available that will help you prepare for interviews and applications, but here are our top five tips:

-This means researching the business and the role or department you're interested in.
-This way, you'll know who you'll be working for, what their aims and goals are and an overview of how you can help them achieve those goals.
+Research the business, the department and the role you're interested in before your interview.
+This way, you'll know who you'll be working for, what their aims and goals are and give yourself time to think about how you can help them achieve those goals.

 Really read that job description thoroughly.
 Chances are you've already done this for your application but make sure you can clearly answer how your skills and experience match up with what the employer is looking for.
 Make some notes so you can sound confident when you're talking and be honest if there are some areas you're not quite sure on just yet.
 A willingness to learn is important!

 Remember that an interview is a conversation and you'll have a chance to ask questions too.
-It's important that you understand the company and your role and you're also assessing whether you'll enjoy working there if you're offered the role.
-Asking questions shows you're really interested.
+It's important that you understand the company and your role because you're also assessing whether you'll enjoy working there if you're offered the role.
+Asking questions shows employers that you're really interested in the job.
 Some great questions are asking what your typical day could look like, who you'll be working with and whether you may have a chance of a permanent position when you complete your apprenticeship.

 It sounds simple but always plan for the unexpected.
-Give yourself plenty of time and if you're driving, make sure you know more than one route in case there's traffic or unexpected road closures.
-Have fares ready for public transport and again, know how you can get there if your bus doesn't turn up or breaks down.
+Give yourself plenty of time to reach your interview and if you're driving, make sure you know more than one route in case there's traffic or unexpected road closures.
+Have fares ready for public transport and make sure you know how you can get to the interview location if your bus doesn't turn up or breaks down.